DAVIDnHANG/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 Can you apply the templates to your topics?

 1. Geographic Variation
+Effects evereyone in the USA.
+If you are a buisness operating in the US, do you want to pay or hide taxes?

 2. Trend related to the news
+we are entering electiion year?

 3. Who does that?